 Many people bring things to summer camps to trade and swap.
 If you would like to sit down and trade with others, please make sure you're not blocking people or vehicles.
 Find a safe location, maybe in the shade.
 Be fair and honest, trade items with the same value, and remember that friendship is more important than any object you can hold in your hands.

-- Adult and youth participants are not allowed to trade with each other.
-This is a Youth Protection rule to ensure no young person owes something to an adult. - Selling or buying any items outside of the camp trading post is not allowed.
+- Selling or buying any items outside of the camp trading post is not allowed.

 Pets

 - Pets are not allowed at Camp Kenya.
 Exceptions can and will be made for service animals.

 Family Camping